thejrummer/thejrummer.github.io/_pages/projects.md

 implementation of thwacK, as well as situate thwacK in the field of current systems for creating electronic music with drumset-oriented control interfaces.

-click the image below to view paper.
+click [here](https://drive.google.com/file/d/1QcuCru6chZE39PMPIwg584B9R1MqQKsw/view?usp=sharing) to view the paper.

 ![thwack Paper](/images/thwacKGUI.png)